Configuring Fusion for SAML

 The Fusion application must be registered with the SAML Identity Provider.
 The amount of information varies depending on the SAML authority.

 Some authorities may require additional information.
 In particular the SAML 2.0 "AudienceRestriction" tag may be part of the SAML message.
-This tag specifies the domain for which the SAML trust conditions are valid, which is usually the domain in which the Fusion app is running, e.g. "https://www.my-fusion-app".
+This tag specifies the domain for which the SAML trust conditions are valid, which is usually the domain in which the Fusion app is running, such as "https://www.my-fusion-app".

 Example SAML Realm Configuration